landoskape/vrAnalysis/docs/installation.md

 # Installation

-This guide will help you install vrAnalysis2 and its dependencies.
+This guide will help you install vrAnalysis and its dependencies.

 ## Prerequisites